 Because people and places works with economically poor communities, many of the children our volunteers come into contact with are involved in such 'work'.
 Several of the projects where we place volunteers are involved in working with children who are at risk of becoming, or have been, 'child labourers'.
-Our role is to find appropriately skilled volunteers who can provide assistance in building the capacity of local NGOs and project staff to carry out such work.
+Our role is to find appropriately skilled volunteers who can provide assistance in building the capacity of local NGOs and project staff to carry out their role in supporting and providing alternatives for these children.